lasseignelab/CoSIA/README.md

 ### Installing

-**In preparation for the Bioconductor 3.17 release, we have developed CoSIA within the Bioconductor development docker.
+**In preparation for the Bioconductor 3.17 release, we have developed CoSIA within a Bioconductor docker.
 Follow the instructions on [Bioconductor's Docker Help Page](https://www.bioconductor.org/help/docker/) to install and run CoSIA within the `bioconductor_docker:devel` container.**

 In R: